growr-xyz/growr-documentation/introduction/5-Protocol-Components.md

 The Growr protocol’s core financing services are:

-- _Project management service:_ Provides an API to create and manage lending projects in the marketplace.
-It reads and writes data to the Project book.
+- _Project service:_ Provides an API to create and manage lending projects.
+It reads and writes data to the _Project book_.
-- _Loan management service:_ Controls the creation, utilization and repayment of loans from the marketplace.
-It reads and writes data to the Loan book.
+- _Loan service:_ Controls the creation, utilization and repayment of loans.
+It reads and writes data to the _Loan book_.
+- _Funding service:_ Manages the funding and repayment operations.
+It reads and writes data to the _Funding book_.
+- _Investor service:_ Provides onboarding and contract management services for project investors.

+### Payment services

-- _Funding and payment services:_ A set of services with payment management functions.
-They provide integration with supported payment rails such as Bitcoin network, Lightning Network channels and others.
+A set of services with payment management functions.
+They provide integration with supported payment rails such as Bitcoin network, Lightning Network channels and others

-### NOSTR services

-TBD

 ### Credit record storage

-The _credit record storage_ provides decentralized storage of the self-sovereign credit record (SSCR) of the users.
+The _Credit record storage_ provides decentralized storage of the self-sovereign credit record (SSCR) of the users.
 Each record represents a unique global decentralized identity and contains general-purpose and protocol-specific verifiable credentials.
 The credentials data is encrypted and accessible only by the identity owner.

 ### Distributed data services